jet/dotnet-templates/README.md

 - [`proConsumer`](propulsion-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion). (typically consuming from an app produced with `dotnet new proProjector -k`)

-## Templates combining usage of Equinox and Propulsion
+## Producer/Reactor Templates combining usage of Equinox and Propulsion

-- [`summaryProjector`](propulsion-summary-projector/README.md) - Boilerplate for an a Projector that can consume from a) Azure CosmosDb ChangeFeedProcessor b) EventStore generating versioned [Summary Event](http://verraes.net/2019/05/patterns-for-decoupling-distsys-summary-event/) feed from an `Equinox.Cosmos`/`.EventStore` store using `Propulsion.Cosmos`/`.EventStore`.

-- [`summaryConsumer`](propulsion-summary-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion) to ingest versioned summaries produced by a `dotnet new summaryProjector`

-- [`trackingConsumer`](propulsion-tracking-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion) to ingest accumulating changes in an `Equinox.Cosmos` store idempotently.

-- [`proAllProjector`](propulsion-all-projector/README.md) - Boilerplate for a dual mode CosmosDB ChangeFeed Processor and/or EventStore `$all` stream projector using `Propulsion.Cosmos`/`Propulsion.EventStore`
+- [`proReactor`](propulsion-reactor/README.md) - Boilerplate for a dual mode CosmosDB ChangeFeed Processor and/or EventStore `$all` stream projector/reactor using `Propulsion.Cosmos`/`Propulsion.EventStore`

   **NOTE At present, checkpoint storage when projecting from EventStore uses Azure CosmosDB - help wanted ;)**

    Standard processing shows importing (in summary form) from an aggregate in `EventStore` or `Cosmos` to a Summary form in `Cosmos` (use `-b`(`lank`) to remove, yielding a minimal projector)

    `--kafka` adds Optional projection to Apache Kafka using [`Propulsion.Kafka`](https://github.com/jet/propulsion) (instead of ingesting into a local `Cosmos` store).
+Produces versioned [Summary Event](http://verraes.net/2019/05/patterns-for-decoupling-distsys-summary-event/) feed.
+   `--raw` (custom option for `--kafka`) emits the raw events encountered on the stream, rather than producing versioned summaries.
    `--noEventStore` removes support for projecting from EventStore from the emitted code

 - [`proSync`](propulsion-sync/README.md) - Boilerplate for a console app that that syncs events between [`Equinox.Cosmos` and `Equinox.EventStore` stores](https://github.com/jet/equinox) using the [relevant `Propulsion`.* libraries](https://github.com/jet/propulsion), filtering/enriching/mapping Events as necessary.

+## Consumer Templates combining usage of Equinox and Propulsion

+- [`summaryConsumer`](propulsion-summary-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion) to ingest versioned summaries produced by a `dotnet new proReactor --kafka`

+- [`trackingConsumer`](propulsion-tracking-consumer/README.md) - Boilerplate for an Apache Kafka Consumer using [`Propulsion.Kafka`](https://github.com/jet/propulsion) to ingest accumulating changes in an `Equinox.Cosmos` store idempotently.

 ## Walkthrough